wofsauge/IsaacDocs/docs/Seeds.md

 ### Get·Start·Seed () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### int GetStartSeed ( ) {: .copyable aria-label='Functions' }
 The "start seed" is a number between 1 and (2^32 - 1) that is used to generate the random elements for the current run.
-When converted to string form, it is displayed on the pause menu.
+The seed displayed in the pause menu is this number represented in string form.

 This method will return 0 if it is invoked in the main menu.